BDC Hamburger Icon

 Did You Know?Did you know

 • Relationship building: Leaders must have the ability to foster relationships with their employees and among clients.
 Good relations inspire a team to be more productive.
 Employees are more willing to go the extra mile for an organization that appreciates them.
-Clients are loyal to companies that they have built a relationship with and that make them feel valued.
+Clients are loyal to companies they have built a relationship with and that make them feel valued.
 [Read related article: Your Employees Feel Underappreciated — Here’s What You Can Do to Fix It]

 • Adaptability: Leaders must be adaptable in today’s rapidly changing business landscape.
-They should be able to pivot, make quick decisions, and effectively lead their teams through change.
+They should be able to pivot, make quick decisions and effectively lead their teams through change.

 • Trustworthiness: Leaders must build trust with their employees.
 This can be achieved by being honest and working with integrity.
 When employees trust their leaders, they engage with them more freely and give necessary feedback without fear of being victimized.